radixdlt/babylon-wallet-ios/README.md

 open App/Wallet.xcodeproj
 ```

+## Preview Packages
+Thanks to TCA we can create Feature Previews, which are super small apps using a specific Feature's package as entry point, this is extremely useful, because suddenly we can start a small Preview App which takes us directly to Settings, or Directly directly to onboarding.
+See [Isowords Preview apps here](https://github.com/pointfreeco/isowords/tree/main/App/Previews).

 instead of opening the root, otherwise you will not get access to the App and the Packages.

+# Testing
+1. Unit tests for each package, split into multiple files for each seperate system under test (sut).
+2. UI testing using [PointFreeCo's Snapsshot testing Package][snapshotTesting] (Only when UI becomes stable)
+3. Integration tests can be enabled later on using locally running Gateway service with Docker.
+Which has been [done before in ancient deprecated Swift SDK](https://github.com/radixdlt/radixdlt-swift-archive/tree/develop/Tests/TestCases/IntegrationTests]

 # Releasing